5.0

 August 1, 2025

-There's a place where the mountains become poetry and gravel finds its most authentic voice: the Verva Loop, a wild loop starting from Bormio and leading you to discover the essence of the most hidden Valtellina.
-The route is accessible in both directions.
+There is a place where the mountain becomes poetry and gravel finds its most authentic voice: it is the Verva Loop, a wild ring that starts from Bormio and takes you to discover the essence of the most hidden Valtellina.
+The route can be ridden in both directions.

 Want to know more?